awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 + [SUSE Linux Enterprise Server \(SLES\) 12](#agent-install-sles)
 + [Raspbian](#agent-install-raspbianjessie)

 The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
-If you want to download the agent from a specific region, see [Download SSM Agent from a Specific Region](#sysman-install-ssm-agent-specific)\.
+If you want to download the agent from a specific region, see [Download SSM Agent from a specific Region](#sysman-install-ssm-agent-specific)\.

 After you manually install SSM Agent, you can automatically update SSM Agent on your instances when new versions become available by using Systems Manager State Manager\.
-For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
+For more information, see [Automatically update SSM Agent \(CLI\)](sysman-state-cli.md)\.

 **Important**
 These procedures apply to installing or reinstalling SSM Agent on Amazon EC2 Linux instances\.
-If you need to install the agent on an on\-premises server or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent for a Hybrid Environment \(Linux\)](sysman-install-managed-linux.md)\.
+If you need to install the agent on an on\-premises server or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md)\.

 ## Amazon Linux and Amazon Linux 2<a name="agent-install-al"></a>